shahnhn/RSN-Cipher-Algorithm/README.md

 - Optional secure key-sharing process
 - Educational implementation in Python

-## Disclaimer
+## Security Notice

+RSN is an educational cryptographic design created as part of a university Cryptography & Data Security project.
+The algorithm has not been independently reviewed or cryptanalyzed and should not be used in production environments or for protecting sensitive information.

 This project was developed for educational and research purposes only.
 RSN has not undergone professional cryptanalysis and should not be used to protect real-world sensitive information.

 ## Repository Structure

-- `rsn_algorithm.py` - Main implementation
+- `RSN_Alg.py` - Main implementation
-- `docs/` - Project report and proposal
+- `RSN_Algorithm_Proposal.pdf` - Project proposal
-- `examples/` - Sample executions
+- `RSN_Algorithm.pdf` - Project report

 ## Author